Ngaio Health

 Most people come to manual therapy because something hurts.
 Their back won’t settle.
 Their shoulders won’t let go.
 Their jaw feels tight all the time.
 They’re exhausted, wired, or carrying a constant sense of pressure they can’t quite name.
 Often, they’ve already tried stretching, strengthening, massage, or “pushing through.”
 Sometimes those things help, and sometimes the nervous system just seems to hold on anyway.

 What isn’t always obvious is that long-held pain, tension, and fatigue aren’t always just mechanical problems.
 They’re often connected to how the nervous system has been shaped and conditioned over time.
-For many people, meaningful change begins with learning to sense what’s actually happening in the deeper, more reflexive parts of the nervous system — the layers wired for survival — beneath thoughts, stories, and willpower.
+For many people, meaningful change begins with learning to notice what is actually happening inside — not just the obvious symptoms, but the more subtle patterns of bracing, effort, shutdown, pressure, or overwhelm that may be shaping how the body feels and responds.

 When the Nervous System Stays Organised Around Protection